ViksyAsenov/postgresql-sharding/README.md

 - Users from 0-30 are put in the first shard
 - Users from 30-60 are put in the second shard
 - Users from 60-123 are put in the third shard

+## RLS Logic

+The RLS logic is to separate the visibility of each product based on the user's access:

+- Users with 'normal' access only see the normal products
+- Users with 'premium' access see both normal and premium products
+- Users with 'super' access see all products

 ## Testing